ClintJensen/CovNet_Human_Drawings/code/CovNet/README.md

 # Draw-a-Person CovNet analysis scripts

-Directory containing scripts to predict age-group and age-years from VGG19 feature vectors
+Directory containing Pablo's original scripts to predict age-group and age-years from VGG19 feature vectors

 ## Prerequisites
 Tested on Linux/Debian distro.
 It may run in MacOS